-No. Strategic Action Performance Indicator
+of industry- sioned research

-2.5 Carry out a proactive programme of technology transfer and advice to Irish food companies and regulatory bodies.
-Amount of industry-commissioned research invoiced.
+regulatory bodies.
+1.

-Number of open days, workshops and symposia for industry.
+Number of open days, ops and symposia for '.

-Uptake of research as measured by follow-on commercial activity.
+measure of research as ed by follow-on cial activity.

-Number of products in market test by industry.
+of products in market industry.

-Number of food SMEs assisted.
+Number assisted of food SMEs

-No of dissemination documents.
+No of di docume issemination nts.

-Number of training courses nationally accredited.
+of training courses ly accredited.

-Proportion of designated courses run.
+Proporti courses on of designated run.

-Number of attendees at courses.
+Number courses. of attendees at

-Feedback from customers.
+Feedbac ck from customers.

 Amount of services invoiced.

 Food Training and Consultancy

-2.6 Develop and provide nationally accredited education and training Number of training courses nationally accredited.
+accredited education and training national of training courses

-courses to the food sector and regulatory bodies.
-Number of courses run.
+courses to the food sector and regulatory bodies. of courses run.

-Number of attendees at courses.
+Number courses. of attendees at

-Feedback from customers.
+Feedbac ck from customers.

-2.7 Provide specialist analytical and consultancy services to underpin food safety, competitiveness and innovation Amount of services invoiced.
+2.7 Provide specialist analytical and consultancy services to underpin food safety, competitiveness and innovation of services invoiced.